-Milbank 10 Gresham Street London EC2V 7JD United Kingdom
+Milbank, Tweed, Hadley & McCloy LLP 10 Gresham Street London EC2V 7JD United Kingdom

-Tel: +44 20 7615 3000

-Fax: +44 20 7615 3100
+Tel: +44 20 7615 3004 Fax: +44 20 7615 3100 Email: jdewar@milbank.com URL: www.milbank.com

-Email: jdewar@milbank.com

-URL: www.milbank.com

 John Dewar is a partner in the Global Project Finance Group and is based in Milbank, Tweed, Hadley & McCloy LLP's London office.
 John's practice centres on project and structured finance transactions in Europe, Africa, the Middle East and Asia.
 He has acted for commercial banks, export credit agencies, Islamic banks and sponsors in a wide range of industries, including power, oil and gas, petrochemicals, satellites, telecommunications, water, infrastructure (including PPPs) and mining.
+He has advised on a number of projects which have issued both conventional and Islamic project bonds.
 John also leads the firm's Islamic Finance Business Unit.

-John has been recognised by Legal 500, IFLR, Chambers, Legal Experts, Global Counsel 3000 and Who's Who Legal as among the world's leading project finance lawyers and by Chambers and Legal 500 as a leading Islamic finance lawyer.
-He is the editor of International Project Finance: Law and Practice, recently published by Oxford University Press.
+John has been recognised by The Legal 500, IFLR, Chambers, Legal Experts, Global Counsel 3000 and Who's Who Legal as among the world's leading project finance lawyers and by Chambers and The Legal 500 as a leading Islamic finance lawyer.
+He is the editor of International Project Finance: Law and Practice, published by Oxford University Press.
+He is also the contributing editor for The International Comparative Legal Guide to: Project Finance 2015.